-There is a "burgeoning trend in communal living among seniors, who are banding together to share resources and camaraderie.
-Whether they’re finding roommates or living in a modern cohousing development — private homes clustered around shared spaces that residents manage together — these seniors are finding a new way of thinking about retirement, one that revolves around creating a community where you can age in place with others.
-Some say living-together options are the future of aging."
+Many seniors are banding together to share resources and camaraderie.
+Whether they’re finding roommates or living together in a larger private home, these seniors are finding new ways of thinking about retirement...
+One that revolves around creating a community where you can age in place with others.
+Some say living-together options are the future of aging.

 IINTER-GENERATIONAL COMMUNITY: THE POWER OF A TRIBE

-There is nothing more comforting, empowering, reassuring, uplifting than feeling that we belong.
+There is nothing more comforting, empowering, reassuring and uplifting than feeling that we belong.
 It is like being part of an extended family.
-One of the most challenging aspects of being diagnosed with a life threatening disease or just simply getting old is feeling alone and very vulnerable.
-When one is surrounded by a caring community, those challenge seem to be more manageable.
+One of the most challenging aspects of being diagnosed with a life threatening disease or simply of getting older is feeling alone and very vulnerable.
+When one is surrounded by a caring community, those challenges feel much more manageable.

-When one person is disable in a couple setting, the other is usually the designated care giver.
+When one person is disabled in a couple setting, the other is often the designated care giver.
 Being part of a loving community can be a life saver for both.
-And when living alone with physical or emotional challenges doesn’t make sens, it is time to find an affordable place that would provide the support needed.
+And when living alone with physical or emotional challenges doesn’t make sense, it is time to find an affordable place that can provide the support needed.
 Community living is an option which can be the most fulfilling and the most sustainable at all levels.

-If you are interested in the concept of this type of intentional community, please do not hesitate to contact me.
+If you are interested in this type of intentional community, please do not hesitate to contact me by phone or text.